KDE/digikam-doc/supported_materials/camera_devices.rst

     - **FireWire Mass Storage**: a computer interface using communication protocols developed primarily by Apple Computer in the 1990s.
 FireWire offers high-speed communications and isochronous real-time data services.
 Like USB Mass Storage, this standard provides an interface to a variety of storage devices, including digital still cameras.
 Almost all recent digital cameras support USB version 1 and eventually will support USB version 2; a very few support FireWire.

-To use a generic Mass Storage device with digiKam, select Import --> Camera --> Add Camera Manually..., add your device and set the correct mount point path.
+To use a generic Mass Storage device with digiKam, select :menuselection:`Import --> Camera --> Add Camera Manually...`, add your device and set the correct mount point path.

-For details see the chapter **Configure digiKam**, into Section "Camera".
+For details see the chapter to configure digiKam, into :ref:`Section Camera <camera_settings>`.